koben/UnbreakablePipelineAzureHOTDay/README.md

 Concepts
 ## The UnbreakablePipeline  comprises of 2 main components
-*Quality Gate* To effectively Shift Left and prevent sub optimal code from making it downstream in a pipeline *Remediation as Code* To fix / handle sub optimal code before it impacts users
+*Quality Gate* To effectively Shift Left and prevent sub optimal code from making it downstream in a pipeline.
+*Remediation as Code* To fix / handle sub optimal code before it impacts users

 Sample Application